Bertrand/handlebars-objc/doc/WritingHelpers.md

 id value1 = [HBHelperUtils valueOf:obj1 forKey:criterion];
 ```

-The method <[HBHelperUtils valueOf:forKey:]> is what you should use when you try to access the key of a dictionary-like value in your helpers.
+The method <[HBHelperUtils valueOf:forKey:]> is what you should use when you try to access a key of a dictionary-like value in your helpers.

 The reason why you should use those methods form HBHelperUtils rather than directly cast parameters is beyond the scope of this article and will be covered elsewhere.
 For now, just keep in mind this is how to property write your helpers.

-Once the array is properly sorted comes the moment to evaluate the block passed to our helper.
-After have created an empty string buffer, we iterate over the element array and at each iteration we call the passed block this way:
+Once the array is properly sorted, comes the moment to evaluate the block passed to our helper.
+After having created an empty string buffer, we iterate over the elements array, and at each iteration we render the passed block this way:

 ```objc
 NSString* iterationResult = callingInfo.statements(object, callingInfo.data);
 ```

-The 'statements' property in callingInfo is an objective-C block that you invoke each time you want to execute the block passed to your helper.
+The 'statements' property in callingInfo is an objective-C block that you invoke each time you want to evaluate the handlebars block passed to your helper.
 It takes two parameters:
  - a context
- - a private data context
+ - a private data context (handlebars private variables)

-In our case, since we iterate over array elements, at each iteration we passed the current element as the context to the statements block.
+In our case, since we iterate over array elements, at each iteration we pass the current element as the context to the statements block.
 And since we don't add any private data, we simply pass the data context we received in callingInfo as is.

-When invoked, the block returns a string containing the evaluation of the block for the given context.
+When invoked, the objective-C block returns a string containing the evaluation of the handlebars block for the given context.
-In our helper, we take this string an concatenate it to our helper result string.
+In our helper, we take these strings and concatenate them to form our helper result string.

 ### Conditional block helpers - Inverse section - Private variables ###

 Block helpers can be used to implement conditional constructs.
 Since this is a quite obvious modification of the block helper implementation we've already seen, we'll use this example to see two other features:
  - inverse sections: block passed to the helper that is executed when a helper condition is not meant
- - private variables: variables that helper can set and that is available to descendant scopes
+ - private variables: variables that helpers can set and that is available to descendant scopes

- -
-Let's write a helper that executes a block when its parameter is positive and execute another statement when it's negative.
+Let's write a helper that executes a handlebars block when its parameter is positive and execute another block when it's negative.
-In addition, a private data named @isZero is set to true when parameter is zero.
+In addition, a private data named @isZero is set to true when the parameter is equal to zero.

 ```objc
 // helper implementation